jraysajulga/cravatp-galaxy-docker/README.md

 | jraysajulga/galaxy-cravatp-docker | IMAGE        | **jraysajulga's** *galaxy-cravatp-docker* image                 |
 More documentation can be found at [Docker's documentation website](https://docs.docker.com/engine/reference/commandline/docker/).

+*Once you are finished using this container, you can clean up your workspace by simply exiting out of Docker.*

 3.)
-Wait a few moments for the Docker image to initialize.
+Wait a few moments for the Docker image to initialize as a container.
 Open **http://localhost:8080** and follow the next guide to access the CRAVAT-P suite. *If you do not see the Galaxy screen, wait a few moments and then reload the page*.

 </br>